lamttran/ECLasso/README.md

 - devtools::install_github("lamttran/ECLasso", subdir="pkg", ref = "main")
 - library(ECLasso)

+Please note that for macOS, the default clang/LLVM compiler does not support openmp, which is required by the Rcpp and RcppArmadillo packages.
+Users should download another clang compiler that does support openmp and make the appropriate changes to the .R/Makevars file.

 # Workflow
 The main function in the package is ECLasso, which takes your data (x, y, and potentially a censoring vector) and the following:
 - The model type, for now one of logistic or Cox models.